• Skip to primary navigation

 • Add broth and bring to a boil.
 (I turn the heat up to high to help it go faster.)
 Stir in rice, then cover, reduce heat to medium-low and cook for 5 minutes.

-• Sprinkle with Parmesan cheese and serve hot.
+• Stir well to ensure all of the spinach is wilted.
+Sprinkle with Parmesan cheese and serve hot.

 Notes